epstabler/star/python/README.md

 ## OT via composition and pruning: ot.py

-Given a umbutt and constraints in order of priority, if umbutt is not deterministic, compose with next constraint and prune non-optimal paths, until either there are no more constraints, or the umbutt is deterministic.
+Given an umbutt and constraints in order of priority, if umbutt is not deterministic, compose with next constraint and prune non-optimal paths, until either there are no more constraints, or the umbutt is deterministic.
 See comments in the file.

 *** in progress ***